khaveesh/DAA-DoubleHelix/README.md

 ## Side Effects

-There are no side-effects in this code.
+There are no side-effects during execution of this code.

 ## Bibliography